PRINCESS927/Blogpost/README.md

 	<p>[November 6th(2019)]</p>

-	<p>1]we got assigned partners to work on making our own app.js.I got paired with alex and he has a greate idea on making a facial reqconition </p>
+	<p>1]we got assigned partners to to work on making our own app.js.I got paired with alex and he has a greate idea on making a facial reqconition </p>

 	<p></p>